kumail-hassan/kumail-hassan/README.md

 - Hi, I’m @kumail-hassan 👋
-- I’m interested in APIs, AI, and data science 👀
+- I’m interested in Fintech, AI, and data science 👀
-- I’m currently learning Java and C++ 🌱

 <!---
 kumail-hassan/kumail-hassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.